Avaiga/taipy-doc/docs/manuals/core/versioning/production_mode.md

 )
 ```

-After registering the migration functions, we can run the application again.
-Let's use the [scenario selector](../../gui/corelements/scenario_selector.md) to create a scenario for July.
+After registering the migration functions, we can rerun the application.
+Let's use the [scenario selector](../../gui/corelements/scenario_selector.md) to create a scenario for the month of July:

 ![July scenario in production version 2.0](pic/scenario_selector_for_production_ver2.png)

-Next, let's access June scenario.
+Next, let's access the scenario for the month of June:

 ![Migrated June scenario in production version 1.0](pic/scenario_selector_for_production_ver1_migrated.png)

 We can see that the scope of the data nodes are updated to `GLOBAL`, and the skippable attribute of the task is
 also updated to True.
 Notice that since we don't migrate the path of the data nodes, the path of the data nodes
-are still pointing to the pickle files of June scenario.
+still points to the pickle files of the June scenario.
 And finally, all entities are now version 2.0 and compatible
 with the new configuration.